Spirits in prison

-The spirits in prison is a recurrent minor subject in the writings of Christianity.
+The spirits in prison is a recurrent but minor subject in the writings of Christianity.
+The concept has its origins in Platonism, and it is introduced in the Phædrus with the idea that the soul is imprisoned within the body.

 Greek philosophy

-In the Phædrus, Socrates likens the soul of the body to be as imprisoned as an oyster is bound to its shell during the discourse on metempsychosis with Phaedrus.
+In Plato's Phædrus, Socrates likens the soul of the body to be as imprisoned as an oyster is bound to its shell during the discourse on metempsychosis with Phaedrus.